SolaceDev/pubsubplus-connector-kafka-source/README.md

 ## Configuration

-The Solace Source Connector configuration is managed by the configuration file.
+The PubSub+ Source Connector configuration is managed by the configuration file.
 For stand-alone Kafka deployments a properties file is used.
 A sample is enclosed with the project.

 For distributed Kafka deployments the connector can be deployed via REST as a JSON configuration file.
 A sample is enclosed with the project.